 Mon lapin (my rabbit)

 Down here in the South of France we also use "ma rate" (my rat) for girls and we say "ratou" for boys.
 "Ratou" is from the Occitan word "raton" meaning little rat.
 I doubt this expression is used all over France since the Occitan language is spoken mainly here in the south.

 Tiger (a woman’s word for a man)

 Which animal names do you use in your language as terms of endearment?

 This article was posted on Friday, November 14th, 2014 at 4:41 pm and is filed under Australia, Countries & Cultures, England, English, France, French, Languages, Occitan, Occitan, Spain, Spanish, Term of Endearment, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Animal Names used as Terms of Endearment”